oandrew/ipod-gadget/README.md

 # implementation
-It consists of two parts - linux kernel module and  client app (Golang).
+It consists of two parts - linux kernel module and  client app (golang).
 ## kernel module

 The kernel module takes care of the USB device gadget side.